 Lane Changes

 This section of the G test in Ontario checks your ability to change lanes safely.
-To pass this section, follow these tips.
+This test begins when you start looking for an opportunity to safely change lanes and ends once you’ve completed the lane change.

 - Activate your turn signal when it’s safe to change lanes and check your blind spot while maintaining a two- to three-second gap between you and the vehicle ahead of you.